Wana (Pakistan)

 Wanna in the War on Terror

 Wanna has been involved in the War on Terror due to the Al-Qaeda members affiliated with the Taliban-aligned Ahmadzai Waziris of the Wanna Plain.
-The Pakistan Armed forces have been conducted several armed operations against these Al-Qaeda members since August 2003 off and on with limited success.
+The Pakistan Armed forces have conducted several armed operations against these Al-Qaeda members since August 2003 off and on with limited success.
 Perhaps the town's most violent incident in the War on Terror was the Battle of Wanna which took place in March 2004 and included fighters from the Pakistani Army against Al-Qaeda and Taliban forces.
 More than 100 armed personnel were killed during the week of the fighting.

 Ethnic background of inhabitants